gaphor/gaphor/README.md

 2. Portable installation

 ### Linux
-NOTE: FlatHub based builds of Gaphor are currently broken, but we are trying to resolve the [issue](https://github.com/gaphor/gaphor/issues/135).
-Please use the alternative method below to directly download and extract the tar.gz package.

 To install Gaphor in Linux use Flatpak:
 1. [Install Flatpak](https://flatpak.org/setup)
 1. `flatpak remote-add --user --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`